ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-Similar to interface instances and types (see {{prop-interface}}), this property allows the application to control path selection by selecting which specific Provisioning Domain (PvD) or categories of PVD it wants to `Require`, `Prohibit`, `Prefer`, or `Avoid`.
+Similar to interface instances and types (see {{prop-interface}}), this property allows the application to control path selection by selecting which specific Provisioning Domain (PvD) or categories of PVDs it wants to `Require`, `Prohibit`, `Prefer`, or `Avoid`.
 Provisioning Domains define consistent sets of network properties that may be more specific than network interfaces {{RFC7556}}.